Adeohluwa/Hello-Books/README.md

  * Configure Sequelize as ORM
  * Install Postgresql as database
- * Setup Mocha and Chai for api tests
+ * Setup Mocha and Chai for API tests
  * Document API extensively using Swagger
  * Implement Front-end in React.JS
  * Design Front-End according to Material UI guidelines
- * Setup Travis CI, Hound, Coveralls, Code climate for C.I
+ * Setup Travis CI, Hound, Coveralls, Code climate for Continous Integration
  * Depoy to Heroku